Ximtecs/PyTorch-YOLOv3_WheatDetection/README.md

 # PyTorch-YOLOv3
 A minimal PyTorch implementation of YOLOv3, with support for training, inference and evaluation.

-This is a fork of https://github.com/eriklindernoren/PyTorch-YOLOv3 for custom data set for the https://www.kaggle.com/c/global-wheat-detection kaggle competition.
+This is a fork of https://github.com/eriklindernoren/PyTorch-YOLOv3 customized for the https://www.kaggle.com/c/global-wheat-detection kaggle competition.

-Note that the README files have been cut down to only include decription for running/testing on the kaggle competitions dataset.
+Note that the README files have been cut down to only include decription for setup, training and testing on the kaggle competitions dataset.
 For full description of the code, I refer the the original https://github.com/eriklindernoren/PyTorch-YOLOv3
 ## Installation
 ##### Clone and install requirements